 Ah, paper plates.
 Easy to find, cheap, and versatile.
 It’s the perfect material for kid’s craft.

 For this, take out the materials: paper plates, paint, and construction paper.
 Fold the paper plates in half, and paint it in whichever color (s) the kids fancy.
 While waiting for the paint to dry, cut out the construction paper into long strips for the feathers, and a small triangle for the beak.
 Once the paint is dry, stick on the feathers, the beak, and don’t forget the googly eyes as well.

 Image credit: Playful Learning

-Matisse is well known for his use of bold colours and revolutionary style.
-The Snail, The Sheaf, and Memory of Oceania are some of his works that can be used as an inspiration for kids art.
-Using various colours of paper cutouts, let the kids use their creativity to make a collage of something they envision in their heads, just like Matisse did.
+Matisse is well known for his use of bold colors and revolutionary style.
+The Snail, The Sheaf, and Memory of Oceania are some of his works that can be used as inspiration for kids’ art.
+Using various colors of paper cutouts, let the kids use their creativity to make a collage of something they envision in their heads, just like Matisse did.

 Once they’re done with this, let them tell the story behind their creation, and document their projects for a photobook of their artwork collection.

 Don’t throw away your egg cartons once you’re done with them.
 This humble material can be transformed into adorable creatures with fun craft activity with your kids.

 To make this, cut the cups from the carton and paint them in red.
 Use a black pom pom for the head, and black pipe cleaners for the antennae, cut into 2 inches long pieces and bent into an L shape.
 Glue the head and antennae onto the body, and the googly eyes onto the pom pom.
 Easy!

 You can find the detailed instructions to make these cute ladybugs on One Little Project’s blog.

 Image credit: Fiskars